andreaskra/andreaskra.github.io/about.md

 permalink: /about/
 ---

-- Programmer, Engineer, mechenical engineering grad student
+- Mechenical engineering grad student
-- Morbidly curious about tech, science & all kinds of stuff
+- Working in AI
-- Def taking too much time to list 3 bullet points
+- Courious about a lot of stuff

-### Follow/Contact me
+### Contact

 [Twitter]({{ "https://twitter.com/andreas_kra" }})